krzjoa/awesome-python-data-science/README.md

 ### Model explanation
 * [Auralisation](https://github.com/keunwoochoi/Auralisation) - auralisation of learned features in CNN (for audio)
 * [CapsNet-Visualization](https://github.com/bourdakos1/CapsNet-Visualization) - a visualization of the CapsNet layers to better understand how it works
+* [lucid](https://github.com/tensorflow/lucid) - a collection of infrastructure and tools for research in neural network interpretability.

 <a name="rl"></a>
 ## Reinforcement Learning